ITECOMMPAY/woocommerce-ecommpay/readme.txt

 3. If WooCommerce Subscriptions is used, the required minimum version is >= 2.0

 == Changelog ==
+= 3.3.2 =
+* Feature: Pressing the enter key starts the place ordering process in the embedded mode

+= 3.3.1 =
+* Fix: Added migration for orders and subscriptions from version 2.x.x to 3.x.x

 = 3.3.0 =
 * Feature: Integration of Brazil Online Banks as a payment method
 * Fix: Implemented a preventive mechanism to restrict cart amount changes after opening the payment page in embedded mode